jonniespratley/angular-cms/README.md

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
-Repeat steps 2-4 until done.
+Repeat steps 2-3 until done.
-1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.

+---

+## TODO
+The following list is features that are comming.

+* user management & user roles
+* action and view permissions
+* content versioning and audit
+* some form of workflow and notifications
+* i18n support on literals and object versions
+* normalized database schema design
+* some form of content import-export
+* assets management and thumbnail generation for uploads
+* Valid XHTML (compressed with GZIP)
+* Rich text editing (e.g FCKeditor) which generates accessible markup
+* Valid and minified CSS and javascript (e.g using YUI)
+* automatically generated sitemaps.org document
+* integration with Google Analytics
+* automatic RSS feeds
+* open search support
+* print css and/or print versions of content
+* SEO consideration for duplicate content (e.g use of canonical tag)

+---